ssehra/ssehra.github.io/README.md

 PCB Soldering
 =============
-Let's start with the PCB first.
+Time to start building the PCB! however to build something you need to design it first.
+That's where [this file](/Build Log Files/HSHV4-student version.brd) and [this file](/Build Log Files/HSHV4-student version.sch) comes in handy.

 ![Alt text](/Build Log Files/PCB.png?raw=true "My PCB")